-Viral and Guerrilla MarketingContains 3 Component(s), 0.1 credits offered
+Viral and Guerrilla MarketingContains 3 Component(s), Includes Credits

 Viral and guerrilla marketing focuses on no-cost marketing strategies for park and recreation professionals.
 This not only includes technology and social media, but it also includes word-of-mouth marketing efforts and using other essential elements that are already in place at most workplaces.

-Marketing Strategies for the Digital AgeContains 3 Component(s), 0.1 credits offered
+Marketing Strategies for the Digital AgeContains 3 Component(s), Includes Credits

 A flyer, poster and catalog used to drive customers through the door, but no longer.
 Today's consumers are bombarded by marketing messages.
 Engaging boomers and millennials requires different strategies.
 And, Gen Z – the digital natives – have never known a world without technology.
 Access to big data unlocks the key to reaching consumers, gaining awareness, driving participation and increasing revenues.

-Leveraging Social Media as a Communications ToolContains 3 Component(s), 0.1 credits offered
+Leveraging Social Media as a Communications ToolContains 3 Component(s), Includes Credits